abajwa-hw/security-workshops/Setup-knox-22.md

 - Click Test (its ok if it gives an error).
 Then add the repository.

 - Install Knox plugin
+**Note: if this were a multi-node cluster, you would run these steps on the host running Knox**

 ```
 cd /usr/hdp/2.2.0.0-2041/ranger-knox-plugin